-A schedule is to be made and posted by Thursday noon each week.
+A schedule is to be made and posted by Thursday noon each week, as a general rule.
 Requests for time off should be made in writing by Thursday 8am for the following week.
-Only one request off per month.
+Employees should only make one request off per month.
 Requests will be honored according to need and availability.
 No requests are guaranteed.
+Employees have access to a time off calendar.
+At no time is Pending requests deemed approved.
+All requests must be approved before the requested time is to be taken off.

 One tardy is allowed per pay period.
 After one tardy, the employee will be subject to disciplinary action.
 After two tardies in a pay period, the employee will be subject to additional disciplinary action, up to and including termination.
+Employees are expected to clock in and be ready to work 10 minutes prior to scheduled time, and ready to work and meet company dress code policy including shoes and nametag.